christophM/interpretable-ml-book/manuscript/07-future.Rmd

 But this specification does not capture the true goal with all its constraints that we really strive for:
 For example, we do not appreciate a company killing people to make money, poisoning rivers, or simply printing its own money.
 We have invented laws, regulations, sanctions, compliance procedures, labor unions and more to patch up the imperfect goal specification.
-Another example that you can experience for yourself:
-[Paperclips](http://www.decisionproblem.com/paperclips/index2.html)is a game in which you play a machine with the goal of producing as many paperclips as possible.
+Another example that you can experience for yourself is [Paperclips](http://www.decisionproblem.com/paperclips/index2.html), a game in which you play a machine with the goal of producing as many paperclips as possible.
 WARNING: It is addictive.
 I do not want to spoil it too much, but let's say things get out of control really fast.
 In machine learning, the imperfections in the goal specification come from imperfect data abstractions (biased populations, measurement errors, ...), unconstrained loss functions, lack of knowledge of the constraints, shifting of the distribution between training and application data and much more.